gruntwork-io/docs/_docs-sources/pipelines/security/branch-protection.md

 1. Approvals are gathered.
 If codeowners is enabled, the owner of each changed folder/file must approve the PR before it can be merged
 1. Once approved, the PR is merged into `main`
 1. Gruntwork Pipelines runs `apply` on any changes from the PR
-   - On Success, a comment is placed on the PR indicating success
+   - On Success, the PR is updated to communicate the success of the apply
-   - On Failure, a new GitHub issue is created describing the failure.
-A new PR must be created to resolve any failures.
+   - On Failure, the PR is updated to communicate the failure of the apply.
+If the apply cannot be fixed by retrying, a new PR must be created to resolve any failures.